 A fun project that you can start would be a garden of your own.
 The more you monitor how much you grow and harvest, as well the idea of how much you use each time you cook will become apparent, thus preventing needless food waste.
 This choice also saves money.
 Something you can tie in with gardening is composting, or maybe if you haven’t gotten to the gardening stage yet, composting is a great way to start in doing your part to being mindful of the environment around you.
 And it makes for great fertilizer for a garden if you so choose to start one.

 Pay attention and keep in mind the labeling of foodstuffs.
 Most stuff is safe to consume past the dates of these labels, save for some foods with a ‘use by’ label.
 You can donate food items to local food pantries or homeless shelters.

 Fruits and vegetables with blemishes on them are still perfectly okay to eat.
-As Americans, we see less than perfect produce as ‘gross’ and not good enough to cook with.
+As Americans, we see less-than-perfect produce as ‘gross’ and not good enough to cook with.
 Some of us may even think this is a sign of expiration for the product.
 However, this is false.
-Imperfect produce is just like the perfect, blemish-free produce.
+Imperfect produce is just like perfect, blemish-free produce.
 Be not afraid of imperfection!

 Around the world, many other countries are taking great strides to combat food waste.
 France requires restaurants to donate potentially wasted food that will plan to be thrown out but is still safe to eat.
-Sweden in some parts uses food waste to create eco-friendly fuel for public transits, like buses.
-Denmark allows you to use an app on your phone to find various food places that will be closing down and you can purchase perfectly good foodstuffs they didn’t get to sell at a fraction of the original price.
+Sweden uses food waste to create eco-friendly fuel for public transit, like buses.
+Denmark allows you to use an app on your phone to find various food places that will be closing down, and you can purchase perfectly good foodstuffs they didn’t get to sell at a fraction of the original price.

-We as a community, as well as the rest of humanity, can do our part to combat food waste.
-It just takes some baby steps and a little bit of mindfulness in our everyday actions.
+We, as a community, as well as the rest of humanity, can do our part to combat food waste.
+It just takes some baby steps and a little mindfulness in our everyday actions.